With summer winding down in Boynton Beach, now is a great time to get ahead on air conditioner maintenance.

-Furnace filters should be exchanged every couple of months, depending on the kind you use.
+Furnace filters must be changed every few months, depending on the model you use.

-Can’t remember when you last replaced yours?
-Pull it out and tilt it toward the light.
-If you can’t see light through it, replace it.
+Unsure when you last put in a new one?
+Take it out and angle it toward the light.
+If you can’t see light through it, get a new one.

 3. Clean the Inside

 Remove the blower door and vacuum up dust.

 Then examine your air conditioner’s drain line—it’s a supple plastic tube.
 If it’s scummy, you can clean it by draining watered-down bleach through the tube to clean the line.
 Or you can get a new tube.